Skip to main content

 To record tests:

-1. Set up your project to record
+1. Set up your project to record and copy your record key.

-cypress run --record --key=abc123
+npx cypress run --record --key=abc123

-Read the full guide on the Cypress Cloud.
+Read the full guide on Cypress Cloud.

 Run tests in parallel